 Elsevier eBook on VitalSource

-From the most-trusted name in nursing comes the handbook designed to help you understand common drug families and interactions.
-Mosby’s Drug Guide for Nursing Students, 14th Edition provides you with the latest information on more than 4,000 generic and trade-name drugs, along with the latest FDA-approved medications.
-Side-effects are organized by body system and identified as common or life threatening, informing you of what signs to watch for during assessments.
-In addition, drug monographs are arranged alphabetically, and each includes clear dosing, administration, and nursing process information so you are ready for clinicals.
-In fact, what sets this handbook apart is its detailed coverage of rationales and explanations, drug-specific nursing diagnoses, administration of IV drugs, and medication safety — helping you understand how families of drugs work together.
+From the most-trusted name in nursing comes the handbook designed to help students understand common drug families and interactions.
+Mosby’s Drug Guide for Nursing Students, 14th Edition with 2022 Update provides students with the latest information on more than 4,000 generic and trade-name drugs, along with the latest FDA-approved medications.
+Side-effects are organized by body system and identified as common or life threatening, informing nurses what signs to watch for during assessments.
+In addition, drug monographs are arranged alphabetically, and each includes clear dosing, administration, and nursing process information, so students are ready for clinicals.
+In fact, what sets this handbook apart is its detailed coverage of rationales and explanations, drug-specific nursing diagnoses, administration of IV drugs, and medication safety which help students understand how families of drugs work together.